-A block transfer of 51 core credits may be allowed into the Medical Assistant AAS program if one of the following criteria is met:
+A block transfer of 54 core credits may be allowed into the Medical Assistant AAS/AS program if one of the following criteria is met:

-1. Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA (AAMA)/ RMA (AMT) certification; or 2.
+- 1. Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA (AAMA)/RMA(AMT) certification; or - 2.
 Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within for the past 3 years and holds a current CMA (AAMA)/RMA (AMT) certification.

-Students may seek a course-by-course transfer credits or course waiver for MA250/MEA 2290 (Radiography Skills) only if they have a limited scope x-ray operators certificate.
 Students will need to complete 32 general education credits and E242 (Career Development), unless transferred in.